Climate Change (Information Disclosure Based on TCFD Recommendations)

 • Group company environmental status survey (2, 3 companies per year)

-• Supply chain sustainability surveys (ITOCHU and consolidated subsidiaries)
+• Supply chain sustainability surveys (supplier)

-• Internal environmental audits based on ISO14001 (ITOCHU Corporation, 3 applicable Group companies) (once per year)
+• Internal environmental audits based on ISO14001 (ITOCHU Corporation, 3 applicable Group companies)

 • Scope1/2/3 aggregation and year-on-year assessment